Multi-channel Narrow-band Deep Speech Separation with Full-band Permutation Invariant Training: Experiments

 \subsection{Experimental Results}

 Table \ref{t1} shows the results.
-Compared with the oracle MVDR, FaSNet-TAC achieves much higher SDR and SI-SDR scores, but lower NB-PESQ and WB-PESQ scores.
-This means that FasNet-TAC is able to better separate the speech signals relying on the capability of DNN, but the separated signals are possibly distorted and have a worse perceptual quality.
+Compared with the oracle MVDR, FaSNet-TAC achieves higher SDR and SI-SDR scores, but lower NB-PESQ and WB-PESQ scores.
+This means that FasNet-TAC is able to better separate the speech signals relying on the capability of the DNN, but the separated signals are possibly distorted and have a worse perceptual quality.
 The proposed method achieves the best performance in terms of all metrics.
 This indicates that narrow-band indeed involves rich information to discriminate between speakers, and the proposed network is able to exploit such information to well separate the signals.
-The possible reason for the high PESQ scores and low speech distortion is that the proposed narrow-band method can well leverage the spatial constraints of speakers to well preserve the signals, as is also done by MVDR.
+The possible reason for the high PESQ scores and low speech distortion is that the proposed narrow-band method can better leverage the spatial constraints of speakers to preserve the signals, as is also done by MVDR.
 The difference of perceptual quality between different methods is audible when listening to the separated sounds.
-Some sound examples are available in our webpage \footnote{https://github.com/Audio-WestlakeU/NBSS/tree/main/examples}.
+Some sound examples are available in our webpage \footnote{https://quancs.github.io/blog/nbss/}.

-To evaluate the effectiveness of fPIT, the experiment using the correlation method presented in \cite{sawada_robust_2004} for solving the the frequency permutation problem is also conducted, in which fPIT is not used.
+To evaluate the effectiveness of fPIT, the experiment using the correlation method in \cite{sawada_robust_2004} for solving the frequency permutation problem is also conducted, in which fPIT is not used.
 The speech separation results are shown in the line of “prop. with corr" in Table \ref{t1}.
-Without fPIT, all performance measures drop a lot, which proves that fPIT is indeed good at solving the frequency permutation problem.
+Without fPIT, all performance measures significantly drop, which shows the effectiveness of fPIT for solving the frequency permutation problem.

 Fig. \ref{fig2} shows the performance improvement as a function of RT60, difference between speaker directions and speech overlap ratio.
-Not surprisingly, the performance of all the three methods degrades with the increasing of RT60, since the reverberation distorts the spatial cues used for separation.
+Not surprisingly, the performance of all three methods degrades with the increasing of RT60, since the reverberation distorts the spatial cues used for separation.
 Regrading the difference between speaker directions, FaSNet-TAC and the proposed method achieve better performance when the difference increases.
 A larger direction difference leads to a larger difference between the spatial cues of speakers, relying on which FaSNet-TAC and the proposed method separate the speakers.
-In contrast, the influence of the direction difference for MVDR depends on array's beampattern. \looseness=-1
+By contrast, the influence of the direction difference for MVDR depends on array's beampattern. \looseness=-1